mcroitor/automation/05_pipelines.en.md

 Modern software development resembles assembly line production.
 Each stage of software creation requires automation and integration into a unified process.
 Specialized technologies are used to solve these tasks: _Continuous Integration_ (CI) and _Continuous Delivery/Deployment_ (CD).

+In the software development process, all created entities are called _artifacts_.
+These can be binary files, libraries, containers, scripts, and other components necessary for the application to function.
+Artifacts are created during the build stage and are used in subsequent stages of the CI/CD pipeline.

 ## Continuous Integration

 As already mentioned in the [version control chapter](04_git.en.md), a typical developer workflow includes the following steps: